cmilando/RtSliding_v2/Readme.md

 ### next steps
 * re-create Zhenwei paper figure 1
+  * seems like this runs in about 1 day
 * incorporate a reporting delay distribution
 * make it software?
 Excel Julia AWS?
 * [Convert stan to Julia](https://discourse.julialang.org/t/implementation-of-nuts-translating-stan-model-to-julia-juliaconnector/74143)